serhii-bohdan/school-app/README.md

    ```
    Exception in thread "main" ua.foxminded.schoolapp. exception.DaoException: An error occurred during the execution of the transferred SQL script.Connection to postgresqldb:5432 refused.
 Check that the hostname and port are correct and that the postmaster is accepting TCP/IP connections.
    ```
+   >**Note:** When you're done with the application in the container, don't forget to stop the database container (the application container will stop itself).
+You can also delete these containers if you no longer plan to use them.
 2) Maven command<br>
    This path requires more settings and services.
 This path requires more settings and services.
 You must have installed:
    * Java 17 (JDK)